-It's a very long day, but it provides his family with a solid 6-figure income.
+It's a very long day, but he is proud that it allows him to provide his family with a solid 6-figure income.

 They live in Holmdel with their three kids.

 His wife stopped working when they had their first child 15 years ago, and has been a homemaker ever since.

 Married life is not perfect, but he's happy enough.

 But he's not particularly happy about the fact that over the past year, his wife has lost her desire to have relations with him.